Jean's Bible Study Topics of the New Testament

 Mat 16-17

-· (144f) Witness Ø Validity of Jesus Christ Ø Witnesses of Jesus Ø The Church Bears Witness of Jesus Ø It bears witness of the Holy Spirit -- Jesus testified of Peter that he had a working knowledge of Israel's Messiah by a revelation of the Holy Spirit, thus inadvertently bearing witness of the Spirit, which is the goal of faith.
+(144f) Witness >> Validity of Jesus Christ >> Witnesses of Jesus >> The Church bears witness of Jesus >> It bears witness of the Holy Spirit -- Jesus testified of Peter that he had a working knowledge of Israel's Messiah by a revelation of the Holy Spirit, which is the goal of faith.
 Peter finally struck gold!
-To bear witness of the Spirit is to bear witness of the Father, because God is Spirit.
-The Father is the origin of all things, including our faith, which we use to bear witness of Christ.
+To bear witness of -- Jesus testified of Peter that he had a working knowledge of Israel's Messiah by a revelation of the Holy Spirit, which is the goal of faith.
+Peter finally struck gold!
+To bear witness of Jesus by the Spirit is to bear witness that the Father sent His Son, and God is Spirit.
+See also: Faith; Mat 16-18; 140g

 Mat 16-18

-· (46k) Judgment Ø Spiritual warfare Ø Demons are subject to the church through Christ -- Throughout the centuries the church has been hit by every known attack but never sunk.
-Jesus is in her ship; it may fill with water but it will remain on top of the sea of humanity who works with the devil to conspire against the church.
-If the devil ever destroyed the church, the world would die soon after in a mournful whimper of human depravity, which is what the Bible prophesies for the last days, except that a remnant of the church will remain true to the Lord.
+(46k) Judgment >> Spiritual warfare >> Demons are subject to the Church through Christ -- Throughout the centuries the Church has been hit by every known attack but never sunk.
+Jesus is in her boat; it may have filled with water but it remains afloat on humanity that works with the devil to conspire against God's elect.
+If the devil ever destroyed the Church, the world would die soon afterward in a mournful whimper of human depravity, which the Bible prophesies in the last days will happen, except that God will protect His Church.

-· (137b) Temple Ø Building the temple (with hands) Ø Jesus is the foundation Ø Jesus is the rock of the church’s foundation
+(137b) Temple >> Building the temple (with hands) >> Jesus is the foundation >> Jesus is the rock of the Church’s foundation

-· (140g) Temple Ø Temple made without hands Ø Christ builds the temple from the bricks of the church -- The Bible does not mean that the church is built upon the foundation of Peter, the screw-up.
-The name "Peter" means "Rock," of whom Peter is a microcosm of the church (an exemplary member of the body of Christ), and the church is built on what he proclaimed, that Jesus is the Christ, the Son of the living God.
-To understand that by the Holy Spirit is the rock of truth to which Jesus was referring and God's hope that His church would walk in such faith.
+(140g) Temple >> Temple made without hands >> Christ builds the temple from the bricks of the Church -- Catholicism thinks the Church is built upon the foundation of Peter, the screw-up.
+The name "Peter" means "Rock," of whom Peter is a microcosm of the Church (an exemplary member of the body of Christ), and the Church is built on what he proclaimed, that Jesus is the Christ, the Son of the living God.
+To understand this by revelation of the Holy Spirit is the rock of truth to which Jesus was referring, and God's hope is that His church will walk in that faith.
+See also: Catholicism; Mat 16,13-18; 109h / Faith; Mat 16,1-4; 20f

 Mat 16-19

-· (116d) Thy kingdom come Ø Working the grace of God Ø Through worship Ø Through His authority -- This is the keys of the kingdom: believing in God through the words of Jesus by the power of the Holy Spirit.
-If you don't believe God in this way, heaven is bound and gagged, but if you do, there are some things that you can say and do that will open the windows of heaven, and you will see the hand of God moving in your life, along with others who are among you.
+(116d) Thy kingdom come >> Faith >> Working the grace of God >> Through worship >> Through His authority -- These are the keys of the kingdom: believing in Jesus by the power of the Holy Spirit (the Spirit and the word).
+If we don't believe God by the Spirit, then heaven is bound and gagged, but if we do believe God by the Spirit, there are things we can say and do that will open the windows of heaven, and we will see the hand of God move in our lives.

 Mat 16-20,21 -- No Entries